NCAS-CMS/cfdm/docs/source/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-Indices that correspond to the locations of particular metadata construct values are easily created with the `~Field.indices` method of the field construct.
+Indices that correspond to the locations of particular metadata construct values are created with the `~Field.indices` method of the field construct.

 Metadata constructs and the conditions on their data are defined by